cmda-minor-web-cases/bubble-machine-2122/README.md

 * Run steps
 * Reset the graph to the initial state

 Real-time events are sent via WebSockets so that the UI can be automatically updated during the simulation.
+This feature will become available soon.

 Developers can use a testing-purposes Web API to model and test their application.
 Documentation is available [here](https://bubble-machine-api-dummy.herokuapp.com/doc)

 ## Planning